Ecotheology: Further exploration

+Muslim ecotheology draws on environmental interpretations of the Qur'an.
+The verse "Explain to me if your source of water dries up; then who will give you flowing water" (Al-mulk 67:30) can be interpreted as emphasizing the importance of balancing and managing water resources.
+Water is seen as a gift from God that needs to be protected, not only because water is needed to preserve life but also because water is necessary for a number of religious activities.
+Vocabulary from the Qur'an also emphasizes the importance of human protection of the Earth.
+The term "caliph" or "khalifah," meaning "steward" is used to refer to humans.
+Some Islamic scholars interpret this to mean that humans are responsible for the preservation and protection of the environment.
+Some pesantren are also shifting their educational curriculums to educate students about the importance of environmental stewardship and preservation from a young age to create a more environmentally conscious generation.

 Hindu ecotheology includes writers such as Vandana Shiva.
 Seyyed Hossein Nasr, a Perennialist scholar and Persian Sufi philosopher, was one of the earlier Muslim voices calling for a reevaluation of the Western relationship to nature.

 Elisabet Sahtouris is an evolutionary biologist and futurist who promotes a vision she believes will result in the sustainable health and well-being of humanity within the larger living systems of Earth and the cosmos.
 She is a lecturer in Gaia Theory and a coworker with James Lovelock and Lynn Margulis.
 Increasingly there are points of reference between Gaianism, environmentalism and the world's major religions.

 Annie Dillard, Pulitzer Prize-winning American author, also combined observations on nature and philosophical explorations in several ecotheological writings, including Pilgrim at Tinker Creek.

-Terry Tempest Williams is a Mormon writer and conservationist who sensitively and imaginatively explores ecotheology in her very personal writing.
+Terry Tempest Williams is a Mormon writer and conservationist who explores ecotheology in her writing.

 The majority of the content of Indians of the Americas, by former Bureau of Indian Affairs head John Collier, concerns the link between ecological sustainability and religion among Native North and South Americans.

-Mark I. Wallace is a self-described Christian animist; his research argues that when God appears in the Bible as a dove, a snake, or the burning bush, that this is a literal transformation rather than a metaphorical one.
+Professor and author Stephen Bede Scharper has proposed and expanded on the concept of Anthropoharmonism, drawing on liberation theology, and cosmocentric perspectives to describe a reorientation of human’s relationship with the environment.